Honda Accord: Background

 Honda, after establishing itself as a leading manufacturer of motorcycles during the 1950s, began production of cars in 1963.
 Honda introduced its N360 minicar, compliant with Kei car specifications for the Japanese market, for the 1967 model year.
 The car had a transverse-mounted front engine, front-wheel drive layout, which would be adopted for the later N600 (1969), H1300 (1970) and Civic (1972) models.
 Occupying a size niche between mini cars and compact sedans, the Civic offered a combination of economy and practicality with its space-efficient design that had immediate appeal.
-The Civic gave Honda their first market success competing with manufacturers of standard compact cars, which were the growth segment as sales of mini cars plateaued and waned in the early 1970s, and their first major impact in the export market.
+The Civic gave Honda their first market success competing with manufacturers of standard compact cars, which were the growth segment as sales of mini cars plateaued and waned in the early 1970s, and their first major success in the export market.
 Honda's CVCC engine technology, which had been under development since 1970, was added to the Civic in December 1973.
 It had the advantages of not requiring a catalytic converter or unleaded fuel to meet the emissions requirements of the 1970s and early 1980s.